jplatte/blog.turbo.fish/content/2021-11-01-proc-macro-parsing.md

 })
 ```

-Where it gets interesting though is case (3):
+Where it gets more interesting though is case (3):

 ## Parsing lists

-One way of dealing with case (3) would be to write a parsing loop and call
+One way of dealing with the case of multiple arguments in one attribute would be
-`input.parse()?` for the list delimiters like for the argument names, `=` tokens
+to write a parsing loop and call `input.parse()?` for the list delimiters like
-and argument values.
-However, personally I prefer to decouple the logic for
+for the argument names, `=` tokens and argument values.
+However, personally I
-parsing the individual arguments and the logic for reporting conflicts across
+prefer to decouple the logic for parsing the individual arguments and the logic
-different arguments (since you could also have these errors between multiple
+for reporting conflicts across different arguments (since you could also have
-attributes, rather than multiple arguments in one attribute).
+these errors between multiple attributes, rather than multiple arguments in one
+attribute).

 To achieve this, it is helpful to have a representation of a single derive
 argument, let's call it `GetterArgument`: